 COVID-19 Update: Landlords are encouraged to strike fair agreements to retain renters in their apartments throughout Covid.
 This may include delaying rent or other payment arrangements.

 If the tenant fails to correct the problem or move out, the landlord can ask the Board to terminate the tenancy.
-The majority of applications must be made within 30 days of a notice's scheduled termination date.
+Most applications must be made within 30 days of a notice's scheduled termination date.
 However, there is no deadline for requesting a termination of a lease due to non-payment of rent.

 COVID-19 Update: The Landlord and Tenant Board's official counters are closed, but many types of applications may be submitted online.